KILTprotocol/docs/docs/concepts/09_glossary.md

 ### DID Resolver

-A DID resolver is a software component that can resolve a DID to a DID Document, which contains information about the DID, such as public keys, service endpoints, and other metadata.
+A DID resolver is a software component that can resolve a DID to a DID Document, which contains information about the DID, such as public keys, services, and other metadata.

 ### Self-Sovereign Identity